why include images of exhibition installations?

 The Corridor Gallery (2016): concurrent with the Parrsboro event, a group of ten small works were exhibited in the office of Visual Arts Nova Scotia (V.A.N.S.).
 This exhibit comprised seven Booth Maps and three Blitz Maps.
 As I write this, I believe these to be the two final series with genealogical content: content that surfaced in my work twenty years earlier.
 An explanatory statement that accompanied the installation is here.

-The Craig Gallery (2020): back in the main gallery for the month of January with work that harkens back to my first solo show in London Ontario.
+The Craig Gallery (2020): back in the main gallery for the month of January with work that harkens back to my 1970 solo show in London Ontario.
 This is The Last (Non) Picture Show as I have no plans to mount another solo show and also because this work is clearly not pictorial.
-For those of you who know the movie The Last Picture Show (1971), you may recognise the poster layout for my 'non picture show' as an homage to the original.
-For me, the symmetry is that when Bogdanovich would have been filming, I would have been making the work for that first solo exhibition.
+For those who know the movie The Last Picture Show (1971), you may recognise the poster layout for my non picture show as an homage to the original.
+For me, the appropriation of the poster layout provides a pleasing symmetry in that when Bogdanovich would have been filming, I would have been making the work for that first solo exhibition.
 Fifty years later, here we are again.
-An exhibition statement is here.
+The exhibition statement is here.

-Scrolling through the images below will provide an opportunity vicariously to attend sixteen solo as well as a couple of group exhibitions over a period of forty two years.
-I must confess that many other documentary opportunities were missed.
-But that is all water under the bridge.
+Scrolling through the images below will provide an opportunity to attend many of the eighteen solo as well as a couple of group exhibitions that have occurred over a period of fifty years.
+I must confess that many documentary opportunities were missed.
+But that is water under the bridge.

 A detailed look at individual works is available via the illustrated buttons on the home page.